Bridgeman Downs, Queensland: Education

 There are no schools in Bridgeman Downs.
 The nearest government primary schools are Bald Hills State School in neighbouring Bald Hills to the north, Aspley State School and Aspley East State School both in neighbouring Aspley to the east, McDowall State School in neighbouring McDowall to the south, and Albany Creek State School in neighbouring Albany Creek to the west.
 The nearest government secondary schools are Aspley State High School in Aspley, Craigslea State High School in Chermside West to the south-east, and Albany Creek State High School in Albany Creek.

 Amenities

 Shopping villages such as Mcdowall village and Metro on Beckett service the southern part of the suburb.
 As the Aspley Hypermarket services the top half.
-Major shopping centers that are close include Brookside Shopping Centre, Stafford City Shopping Centre, Aspley Hypermarket and Westfield Chermside.
+Major shopping centres that are close include Brookside Shopping Centre, Stafford City Shopping Centre, Aspley Hypermarket and Westfield Chermside.

 Bridgeman Downs has a number of churches: